logux/docs/guide/concepts/subscription.md

 </script>
 ```

-`subscriptionMixin` doesn’t recieve the data from the server.
+`subscriptionMixin` doesn’t receive the data from the server.
 It just sends `logux/subscribe`/`logux/unsubscribe` actions and track loading.
 Subscription asks the server to send you actions.
 You should process these actions with Vuex mutation and put state from actions to the store (see Vuex docs).

 In component, you should just return the state within a computed property as usual.